-The Link Road case has shaken all of us to our cores as we come to grips with the realisation that women and children are not safe from “toxic masculinity” that prevails in the form of rape culture in our society.
+The Link Road case has shaken all of us to our cores as we come to grips with the realization that women and children are not safe from “toxic masculinity” that prevails in the form of rape culture in our society.

 On many parenting forums, I’ve witnessed people calling on mothers to step up to do a better job of raising sons.
 As in most parenting discourse, fathers are not just absolved of any responsibility, but conspicuously absent.
 It is ironic then, that the responsibility of perpetuating violence against women is thrust upon women themselves.